-There’s a case to be made for robotics in just about every industry.
+There’s a case to be made for robotics in healthcare, like in other industries.
 It’s probably why sales of industrial robots grew by 31% in 2017 over the previous year.

-Automation, including some types of robots, have been a part of our supply chains and lifestyles for some time now.
-With few exceptions, these machines have improved how we manufacture goods and deliver services, while creating high-value roles and new jobs in the workforce.
+Automation, including some types of robots, has been a part of our supply chains and lifestyles for some time now.
+With few exceptions, these machines have improved how we manufacture goods and deliver services while creating high-value roles and new jobs in the workforce.

 Robotics in healthcare is no different.
 From the manufacturing and distribution side of things to elder and end-of-life care, robots have a significant role to play in human wellness.
 Here are a few of those applications.